Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 • Iron

-If you have vertical nail ridges and believe you may be lacking one or more of these nutrients, supplements are always an option.
+Supplements are always an option if you have vertical nail ridges and believe you may lack one or more of these nutrients.

-You can read our comprehensive guide on vitamins to determine if you need a supplement.
-If you still have questions, order a blood test to determine whether or not you’re deficient in any vitamins.
+Read our comprehensive guide on vitamins to determine if you need a supplement.
+If you still have questions, order a blood test to determine whether you’re deficient in any vitamins.

 How to take care of vertical ridges on your nails at home?